+1 Issuer The South Indian Bank Ltd.

+2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) INE683A08051

+3 Governing law(s) of the instrument Indian law

+Regulatory treatment

-1 Issuer The South Indian Bank Ltd. 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) INE683A08051 3 Governing law(s) of the instrument Regulatory treatment Indian law 4 Transitional Basel III rules Non-convertible, Fully Paid-Up, Unsecured, Perpetual, Basel III compliant Tier 1 Bond
+4 Transitional Basel III rules Non-convertible, Fully Paid-Up, Unsecured, Perpetual, Basel III compliant Tier 1 Bond

-İ

 5 Post-transitional Basel III rules Eligible

 6 Eligible at solo/group/ group & solo Solo

-7 Instrument type Non-convertible, Fully Paid-Up, Unsecured, Perpetual, Basel III compliant Tier 1 Bonds in the nature of debentures for augmenting Tier 1 capital of the Issuer with face value of Rs.
+7 Instrument type Non-convertible, Fully Paid-Up, Unsecured, Perpetual, Basel III compliant Tier 1 Bonds in the nature of debentures for augmenting Tier 1 capital of the issuer with face value of Rs.
 1,00,000 each.

 8 Amount recognised in Regulatory capital (Rs. in million, as of most recent reporting date) Rs.5,000 million

 9 Par value of instrument Rs.1,00,000/- per bond

 10 Accounting classification Liability

 11 Original date of issuance 24-01-2020

 12 Perpetual or dated Perpetual

 13 Original maturity date N.A

-14 Issuer call subject to prior supervisory approval Call option: On fifth anniversary from the Deemed Date of Allotment or any anniversary date thereafter with prior approval of RBI, subject to tax call/regulatory call.
-In case of tax call or regulatory Call, the date may be specified in the notice to Trustees.

-15 Optional call date, contingent call dates and redemption amount

-16 Subsequent call dates, if applicable NA

-Coupons / dividends

-17 Fixed or floating dividend/coupon Fixed

-18 Coupon rate and any related index 13.75% p.a

-19 Existence of a dividend stopper NA

-20 Fully discretionary, partially discretionary or mandatory Fully discretionary

-21 Existence of step up or other incentive to redeem NA

-22 Non cumulative or cumulative Non cumulative

-23 Convertible or non-convertible non-convertible

-24 If convertible, conversion trigger(s) NA

-25 If convertible, fully or partially NA

-26 27 If convertible, conversion rate If convertible, mandatory or optional conversion NA NA

-28 If convertible, specify instrument type convertible into NA 29 If convertible, specify issuer of instrument it converts into NA 30 Write-down feature 31 If write-down, write-down trigger(s) Trigger event is earlier of the rigger event: a.
-Wite off is necessary without which the firm would become non-viable as determined by RBI b.
-Decision to make public sector injection of capital without which firm would become non-viable.
-32 If write-down, full or partial Full 33 If write-down, permanent or temporary Permanent 34 If temporary write-down, description of write-up mechanism 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Subordinated to the claims of depositors general creditors and subordinated debts of the bank 36 Non-compliant transitioned features NO 37 If yes, specify non-compliant features
+14 Issuer call subject to prior supervisory approval Call option: On fifth anniversary from the deemed date of allotment or any anniversary date thereafter with prior approval of RBI, subject to tax call/regulatory call.
+In case of tax call or regulatory call, the date may be specified in the notice to trustees.
+15 Optional call date, contingent call dates and redemption amount On fifth anniversary from the deemed date of allotment or any anniversary date thereafter with prior approval of RBI, subject to tax call/regulatory call.
+In case of tax call or regulatory call, the date may be specified in the notice to trustees.
+16 Subsequent call dates, if applicable NA Coupons / dividends 17 Fixed or floating dividend/coupon Fixed 18 Coupon rate and any related index 13.75% p.a 19 Existence of a dividend stopper NA 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem NA 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) NA 25 If convertible, fully or partially NA 26 If convertible, conversion rate NA 27 If convertible, mandatory or optional conversion NA 28 If convertible, specify instrument type convertible into NA 29 If convertible, specify issuer of instrument it converts into NA 30 Write-down feature 31 If write-down, write-down trigger(s) Trigger event is earlier of the following events: a.
+Write off is necessary without which the firm would become nonviable as determined by RBI b.
+Decision to make public sector injection of capital without which firm would become non-viable. c.
+The pre-specified trigger for loss absorption through conversion /write-down of Additional Tier I instruments must be at least CET 1 capital level as specified in the RBI notification DOR.BP.BC.No.15/21.06.201/202 0-21 dated September 29,2020.
+32 If write-down, full or partial Full 33 If write-down, permanent or temporary Permanent 34 If temporary write-down, description of write-up mechanism 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Subordinated to the claims of depositors general creditors and subordinated debts of the bank 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features